A delicious, moist, easy to make chocolate banana quick bread. Made with cocoa powder & applesauce – this decadent bread is almost guilt-free.

 Feel free to throw a cup of chocolate chips in the mix to make it extra rich.

 This is nice and easy to throw together.
 Whisk dry ingredients together.
 In a separate bowl, mash the bananas with a fork and mix in eggs, oil and applesauce.
 Stir banana mixture into flour mixture.
+Add some chocolate chips if you’d like.
 Do not over mix.
 Pour into your loaf pan, sprinkle some nuts on top and throw it in the oven.
 You’re done.

 This should be finished in about 55 -60 minutes, just check with the almighty toothpick test.
-I cool it for about 20 minutes on a wire rack, remove the bread, and finish cooling on the wire rack.
+Cool it for about 20 minutes on a wire rack, remove the bread, and finish cooling on the wire rack.

 I love this bread for breakfast, lunch, dinner, dessert or a snack.
 Any or all of the above in one day would suit me just fine.
 It’s perfect served as is, with a big glass of milk.